 The business model for the creators is in the hosting services, personalisation and enterprise support, which makes it all self-sustaining and likely to be around for a very long time.

-Open source software often has far more; qualified peer-review, user-suggestions, and rapid improvements than could ever be achieved with a close-source product.
-Hence, closed-source products often need to borrow from capital markets, and charge a premium to pay for higher overheads and returns to their investors.
+Open-source software often has far more; qualified peer-review, user-suggestions, and rapid improvements than could ever be achieved with a close-source product.
+Hence, closed-source products typically need to borrow from capital markets, and charge a premium to pay for higher overheads and returns to their investors.
 The user pays that premium for the many layers of interest, and it generally locked-in to that one provider to pay in perpetuity.

-This is the direct expert support you benefit most from, and don't mind respectfully investing in the creator for anyway — and if you want something they aren't prioritising, you can always commission your own direct developer, familiar with the stack, and commission your own variations without any limitations.
+This is the direct expert support you benefit most from, and don’t mind respectfully investing in the creator for anyway.
+If you want something they aren’t prioritising, you can always commission a developer familiar with the stack, and add your variations without limitation.

-All those software-as-a-service (SaaS) products and companies usually have to charge more to pay for quality-control with a team of employees, and all the other costs of patents, licences, sales and marketing.
+All those software-as-a-service (SaaS) products and companies usually have to charge more to pay for quality-control with a team of employees, and all the other costs of patents, licences, sales, and marketing.
 You will be quite miffed if they change their business model, pricing, or products cease to exist.
-Your data is locked-in with proprietary structures, and setups, meaning later migrations can be quite costly and distracting - so better not to choose to be locked-in while you have so many open alternatives nowadays.
+Your data is locked-in with proprietary structures, and setups, meaning later migrations can be quite costly and distracting — so better not to choose to be locked-in, especially when you have so many open alternatives nowadays.

 Next up, the editor